harunurrashid97/Super-Store-s-Exploratory-data-analysis-EDA-in-Python/README.md

 # Super-Store-s-Exploratory-data-analysis-EDA-With-Python
-Sample Jupyter book about basics of Exploratory Data Analysis
+This repo contains the code I wrote for my blog post Overview of Exploratory Data Analysis With Python